Best Pocketknives Under $50

-The knife is a single-blade that is ½ serrated, which can make it easier to cut things like rope.
-It's made from high-carbon stainless steel, and it has a length of 3.6in.
+The EDC knife is a single-blade that is ½ serrated, which can make it easier to cut things like rope.
+It is a high-carbon stainless steel blade, and the blade length is 3.6 in.

 The folding knife has a closed length of 4.9in, and it has an overall length of 8.5in.
 Without the accompanying nylon sheath, it weighs 4.3oz.

-We currently own one of these, and can report that's it's extremely sharp.
-That's only one of the reasons why it made it to our list of best pocketknives under $50.
+We currently own one of these, and can report that it's extremely sharp.
+That's only one of the reasons why it made it to our list of best pocket knives under $50.

 - No blade play

 - No pocket clip

 Review of SOG Escape Folding Knife FF25-CP

 The SOG Escape Folding Knife FF25-CP only weighs 4.8oz, and with a blade length of 3.4in, it can be an ideal everyday carry pocketknife.

 Another great thing about this is that It's designed for one-hand opening.
 For safety while in-use, this EDC knife has a lockback mechanism.

 For the handle, it's made from anodized aluminum with a black finish.
 The partially serrated blade is made from stainless steel.